Azpeitia: Emparan Tower House

-The Hermitage of our Lady of Olatz
+Hermitage of our Lady of Olatz

 It is situated halfway between Azpeitia and Loyola.
 It was built in the late 13th and early 14th centuries.
 It contains a polychrome Gothic carving of Our Lady of Olatz, for whom it is said that San Ignatius felt a special devotion.
 The private boards of Gipuzkoa held their meetings here until the beginning of the 18th century.